erikradio/erikradio.github.io/works.md

 ### conference presentations
 Kalwara, J. and Radio.
 E. (2019).
 "Cataloging in a Linked Data Environment: An Exploration by the University of Colorado Boulder."
 Presentation at the annual ALA Conference, Washington, D.C.

 Radio, E. (2019).
-'A Survey of Time-Based Approaches to Serializing Linked Data.'
+"A Survey of Time-Based Approaches to Serializing Linked Data."
 Presentation at the LD4 Conference on Linked Data in Libraries, Boston, MA.

 Radio, E. (2018).
-'Metadata as Content: Navigating the Intersection of Repositories, Documentation, and Legacy Futures.'
+"Metadata as Content: Navigating the Intersection of Repositories, Documentation, and Legacy Futures."
 Presentation at the annual Dublin Core Conference, Porto, Portugal.

 Blakiston, R.,  Radio, E., and Wallace, N.(2018).
-'I’ve never seen anything like this: student interpretations of metadata.'
+"I’ve never seen anything like this: student interpretations of metadata."
 Presentation at Electronic Resources & Libraries Conference, Austin, TX.

 Radio, E. and O’Meara, E. (2017).
-'Defining and Reconciling Archival Contexts.'
+"Defining and Reconciling Archival Contexts."
 Presentation at the annual DLF Forum, Pittsburgh, PA. [https://osf.io/paet3/](https://osf.io/paet3/)

 Radio, E. and Ortega, É. (2017).
-Electronic Literature and Technographic Metadata.
+"Electronic Literature and Technographic Metadata."
 Presentation at the annual DLF Forum, Pittsburgh, PA.

 Graham, S., Lee, D.J., Radio, E., and Tarver, H. (2017).
-From Authority Control to Identity Management: Managing – Not Controlling.
+"From Authority Control to Identity Management: Managing – Not Controlling."
 Presentation at the annual American Association of Law Librarians conference, Austin, TX.

 Radio, E. and Kompare, C. (2016).
-Object-Oriented UX and Metadata for Digital Collections.
+"Object-Oriented UX and Metadata for Digital Collections."
 Presentation at the annual DLF Forum, Milwaukee, WI.

 Hanrath, S. and E. Radio (2015).
-User Search Terms and Controlled Subject Vocabularies in an Institutional Repository.
+"User Search Terms and Controlled Subject Vocabularies in an Institutional Repository."
 Presentation at the annual Open Repositories Conference, Indianapolis, IN.

 Radio, E. (2015).
-Utility of the Legacy MARC Records: Analyses and Ways to Support Discovery Services.
+"Utility of the Legacy MARC Records: Analyses and Ways to Support Discovery Services."
 Presentation at the annual ALA Midwinter Conference, Chicago, IL.

 Radio, E. (2014).
-Information Continuity: A Temporal Approach to Assessing Metadata and Organizational Quality in an Institutional Repository.
+"Information Continuity: A Temporal Approach to Assessing Metadata and Organizational Quality in an Institutional Repository."
 Presentation at the annual MTSR Conference, Karlsruhe, Germany.

 Radio, E. (2014).
-Looking into Infinity: Using the Deep Web as a Pedagogical Resource.
+"Looking into Infinity: Using the Deep Web as a Pedagogical Resource."
 Presentation at the annual LOEX Conference, Grand Rapids, MI.

 ### posters

 Elsborg, D., Wilson, A., Mika, K., Radio, E., Ramey, M., and Viggio, A. (2019).
-Opportunities for Intra-institutional Linked Open Data: Towards a Campus Knowledge Graph.
+"Opportunities for Intra-institutional Linked Open Data: Towards a Campus Knowledge Graph."
 Poster at the annual VIVO Conference, Podgorica, Montenegro.

 Ortega, É. and Radio, E. (2017).
-A Handbook of Electronic Literature Reading.
+"A Handbook of Electronic Literature Reading."
 Poster at the annual Digital Humanities Conference, Montréal, QC.

 Radio, E. (2015).
-Synopticity and RDF Implementation in Special Collections.
+"Synopticity and RDF Implementation in Special Collections."
 Poster presented at the annual DLF Forum, Vancouver, BC. hdl:[http://hdl.handle.net/1808/18745](http://hdl.handle.net/1808/18745)

 Radio, E. & Balsamo, B. (2014).
-Metadata Scope and its Implications for Determining Data Relevance.
+"Metadata Scope and its Implications for Determining Data Relevance."
 Poster presented at the annual IDCC Conference, San Francisco, CA.

 Radio, E. & Balsamo, B. (2014).
-The Role of Libraries in Cryptographic Literacy.
+"The Role of Libraries in Cryptographic Literacy."
 Poster presented at the annual Bobcatsss Conference, Barcelona, Spain.

 Radio, E. (2013).
-Personal Information Management.
+"Personal Information Management."
 Poster presented at the annual LOEX Conference, Nashville, TN.

 <a href="{{ site.url }}{{ "/" | relative_url }}"><b>*</b></a>